QuestNetwork/docs/docs/quickstart.md

 This app is built on [qOS](quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) and [IPFS DAGs](https://docs.ipfs.io/concepts/merkle-dag/).

-Look what other people have built with qDesk: [Awesome Quest Network dApps](awesome)!
+Look what other people have built with qD: [Awesome Quest Network dApps](awesome)!

-qDesk allows to lazy load modules.
+qD allows to lazy load modules.

 # Try it live